Continual Community Events

-Big Brothers Big Sisters (BBBS) serves children between the ages of 5 and 17 years old, primarily from single-parent families in Case, Coffey, Lyon and Morris Counties.
-The BBBS program matches volunteers with children who want or need a mentor.
-The BBBS mission is to help children reach their fullest potential through professionally supported, one-to-one relationships.
+Description: Big Brothers Big Sisters of the Flint Hills, Inc. (BBBSFH) serves children between the ages of 5 and 17 years old, in Case, Coffey, Lyon and Morris Counties.
+The BBBSFH program matches volunteers with children who want or need a mentor.
+The BBBSFH mission is to help children reach their fullest potential through professionally supported, one-to-one relationships.

 Activity/Event: Help sort recyclables at the local Emporia Recycling Center.

 Contact: Tim at 620-340-6360

 Description: Holiday Resort is an adult care and rehabilitation center that provides programs designed to stimulate physical and mental abilities, and to encourage and develop a sense of usefulness and self-respect for the residents.

 Volunteer Activities/Events: Any type of entertaining or educational activity with the residents, such as playing games, art activities, gardening, pen pal program, holiday activities, etc.

 Involvement Process: Volunteers are required to fill out a Volunteer Personal Emergency Information form, sign a Volunteer Confidentiality Statement (HIPAA), review the Holiday Resort Volunteer Manual, and take a Holiday Resort HIPAA Quiz.

 Address: 2726 w 30th Ave, Emporia

 Lyon County Historical Society, Archives